Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 • Combination with other traditional herbs

-The monks weren't looking for immediate effects but instead supporting long-term mental clarity as part of broader spiritual practices.
+The monks weren't looking for immediate effects, but instead sought to support long-term mental clarity as part of broader spiritual practices.
 The context of patient care, consistent use differs significantly from modern expectations of rapid results.

 Cordyceps in Tibetan Culture